utopia-foss/utopia/doc/usage/implement/unit-tests.rst

 How to Start
 ------------
 Create a new C++ source file.
-In there, declare your unit test before including the proper Boost header.
+In it, declare your unit test before including the proper Boost header.

 .. code-block:: c++